wp-plugins/smart-forms/readme.txt

 4. Example of the same form seen in an iphone
 5. Adding form as a widget
 6. Adding form as a shortcode
+7. Advance email formatting
 == Changelog ==
+= 0.3 =
+* Added advanced customization for forms email.
+* Fixed bugs in the form builder
+* Fixed bug in the form checkbox
-= 0.1 =
+* Added the option to purchase the Smart Forms full version = 0.1 =
 *First release of smart forms.
 = 0.1.1 =